voiceittech/voiceit3-websdk/README.md

 #### Getting the Credentials
 Before unpacking the repo, please make sure to create a Developer account at https://voiceit.io/signup.
 Upon completion, login and navigate to the "Settings tab" to view your Api Key and Token, both of which will be needed later on.
 Also, navigate to the "User Management" tab and click "Create a User".
-This will create a user with a User ID which will be needed later on.
+This will create a user with a User ID which will be used later on for the examples.

 #### The Config File

+##### *PHP*
 Before starting the Example, please navigate to `VoiceItApi2WebSDK/php-example/config.php`.
 Please replace the `API_KEY_HERE` with your API Key, and `API_TOKEN_HERE` with your API Token.
 And add the userId created in the User Management section before in place of the `TEST_USER_ID_HERE`.

+##### *NodeJS*
+Before starting the Example, please navigate to `VoiceItApi2WebSDK/node-example/config.js`.
+Please replace the `API_KEY_HERE` with your API Key, and `API_TOKEN_HERE` with your API Token.
+And add the userId created in the User Management section before in place of the `TEST_USER_ID_HERE`.

 #### Running the Example

+##### *PHP*
 Start your server(Apache), pointing to the `VoiceItApi2WebSDK/php-example` directory as the document root directory.

+##### *NodeJS*
+First navigate to `VoiceItApi2WebSDK/voiceit-node-backend` via the command line and run `npm install`.
+Then navigate to the `VoiceItApi2WebSDK/node-example` directory via the command line, and run `npm install` to install all the required node modules.
+Finally, run `npm start` to start the server on port 3000.

 Now visit your server at its designated port in an appropriate browser, and you should see a demo login page.
 In the email input, type: `demo@voiceit.io`.
 In the password input, type: `demo123`.
 After submitting the form, further verification/enrollment methods will appear that you can test out.
 Please first do an enrollment, such as a face enrollment, then after a successful enrollment you can test the face verification method (Note: you will need to give your browser both microphone and camera permissions to test the demo).

 ## Incorporating the SDK
 Parts of the Example can be incorporated for any specific use-case.
 Each type (voice, face, and video), and each action (enrollment, and verification with/without Liveness), can be implemented independently, providing a total of 27 different use-cases (such as voice-only verification, or face enrollment and video verification, or video-only verification with Liveness, to name a few).
 For any such use-case, a backend and frontend implementation is required:

 ### Backend Implementation

+##### *PHP*
 Please copy the folder `VoiceItApi2WebSDK/voiceit-php-backend` to you project root.

 The base module for the backend is `VoiceItApi2WebSDK/voiceit-php-backend/VoiceIt2VoiceIt2WebBackend.php`.
 This module is responsible for making API calls, and communicating between the client and VoiceIt's API, it will deal with the processes required to perform a specific action (any from the possible 27) for a specific user, in a specific web session.

+##### *NodeJS*
+Please copy the folder `VoiceItApi2WebSDK/voiceit-node-backend` to you project root.
+Now navigate to `voiceit-node-backend` folder via the command line and run the command `npm install` or `yarn install` depending on your preferred package manager.

+The base module for the backend is `voiceit-node-backend`.
+This module is responsible for making API calls, and communicating between the client and VoiceIt's API, it will deal with the processes required to perform a specific action for a specific user, in a specific web session.

 #### Initializing the Base Module

+##### *PHP*
-Initialize the base module in file that is publicly accessible via the server, such as `VoiceItApi2WebSDK/php-example/example_endpoint/index.php`.
-Then initialize the VoiceIt2VoiceIt2WebBackend like the following
+The base module needs to be initialized in a file that is publicly accessible via the server, such as `VoiceItApi2WebSDK/php-example/example_endpoint/index.php`.
+Initialize the VoiceIt2VoiceIt2WebBackend like the following

 ```php
 // Note: You might have to modify the require path of the voiceit-php-backend folder